 Research and Policy Analysis

-The formulation of policies and subsequent development programmes in Swaziland has previously not been backed by evidence.
+The formulation of policies and subsequent development programmes in Eswatini has previously not been backed by evidence.
 Consequently, the impact of such policies and programmes could neither be clearly ascertained nor reported on.
-The establishment of SEPARC was meant to address this concern.
-For this purpose, SEPARC conducts economic policy research and analysis on key development issues that impact on the country’s development.
+The establishment of ESEPARC was meant to address this concern.
+For this purpose, ESEPARC conducts economic policy research and analysis on key development issues that impact on the country’s development.
 This is especially aimed at to promoting the culture of evidence-based public policy decision-making for effective planning and programming.